sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1600 - summarizer.md

 Example use cases for this method include:

 - To transform another method's output when using [types](doc:types) is difficult.
 For example, if you use the [Row](doc:row) method to return an inconsistently formatted ranking (`first`, `1st`,  `1`), then you can use this method to consistently format the ranking.
 For example, you can reformat with instructions like `the following snippet is a ranking.
-Return it formatted liked \"1st\", \"2nd\", \"3rd\" and so forth, not written out like \"first\" or in numeral-only format like \"1\" `.
+Return it formatted liked \"1st\", \"2nd\", \"3rd\" and so forth, not written out like \"first\" or in digit-only format like \"1\" `.

 - As an alternative to the List method.
 For a comparison of these methods, see the following table: